 There is a well-documented historical relationship between the movement in fed funds and the costs of our deposit base, but other factors can drive an institution’s need to adjust deposit pricing.
 While the Fed controls short-term rates, each institution controls their funding curve.
 Could an institution’s loan-to-deposit ratio or on-balance sheet liquidity ratio have an equally important impact on funding costs?

 The loan-to-deposit ratio and the liquidity ratio, often inversely related, strongly influence deposit pricing.
 When liquidity gets tight, the supply of excess deposits is low, and thus funding costs increase to retain deposit supply.
-Traditionally, the equation for on-balance sheet liquidity is relatively straightforward: on balance sheet liquidity equals cash and equivalents plus Fed funds sold plus unincumbered securities.
+Traditionally, the equation for on-balance sheet liquidity is relatively straightforward: cash and equivalents + fed funds sold + unencumbered securities.
 New to this rising rate cycle was the swift change in unrealized losses within the securities portfolio.
 In interest rate cycles of recent memory, institutions had been able to generate reasonable liquidity from security sales within the investment portfolio.
 Borrowing against investments is still a good option but can result in higher-than-desired wholesale funding reliance over time.
 This challenge has raised the bar on the importance of deposit pricing.

 Once we identify our rate sensitive account types, the next step is to understand where our depositors fall across certain dollar thresholds or tiers.
-Do we have a granular, small dollar account balance, or do we have a tilt towards large balances, over $150k for example.
+Do we have a granular, small dollar account balance, or do we have a tilt towards large balances, over $150k for example?
 Do they require pledging or collateralization?
 For those institutions that cannot pinpoint the exact source of pressure, building deposit stratification reports can be helpful.
 Breaking down each deposit product by the dollar thresholds allows one to be targeted and defensive with deposit pricing.
-More information allows your institution to identify who is in need of a rate concession and who is at risk of moving to competition.
+More information allows your institution to identify who needs a rate concession and who is at risk of moving to competition.

-The next level in the analogy moves to the Saber.
-Still a somewhat blunt instrument, the Saber can be used to enhance precision but still move quickly through the deposit base, like institutions publicizing attractive CD rates.
-This was intended to satisfy the maturing CD base, but it risks conversion from nonmaturity accounts into the CDs and potentially accelerated the increase.
-Still working through CDs as the primary product, institutions risk CD balances growing and core cost of funds accelerating.
-To mitigate this, some ALCOs started to raise rates on higher non-maturity product tiers but what if the current tiering system is inefficient and over-rewarded the bulk of the deposit base if tier structures topped out at too low a dollar threshold.
+To mitigate this, some ALCOs started to raise rates on higher non-maturity product tiers but what if the current tiering system is inefficient and over-rewarded the bulk of the deposit base on tier structures topped out at too low.
 This is like doing surgery with a Saber: Relatively efficient…less messy than a chainsaw…but still very painful!

 Taylor Advisors’ Take: